Updated: September 13, 2023

 Perched in the middle of the Atlantic, the Azores is a contrast of deep blues and vibrant greens.
 With rolling hills, pristine lakes, and jaw-dropping views from the many miradouros (viewpoints) scattered across the islands, these islands are a place of beauty.
 Real estate in the Azores is relatively underdeveloped compared to some other locations in Portugal.
-Yet its natural beauty coupled with an increasing number of luxury amenities and Portugal Golden Visa changes makes it a very desirable location for investors.
+Yet its natural beauty, coupled with an increasing number of luxury amenities, makes it a very desirable location for investors.
 Expect the property market to heat up here in the coming years.

-The Azores are an archipelago of nine islands, each with its own unique landscapes, and with a total area of 2,346 km².
-São Miguel island is the largest and most populated, where 56% of the population lives.
-Here, the capital, Ponta Delgada, is the most populated.
+The Azores are an archipelago of nine islands, each with its own unique landscapes and with a total area of 2,346 km².
+São Miguel island is the largest and most populated, where about 56 percent of the population lives.
+Here, the capital, Ponta Delgada, is the most populated and you find more properties here.
 This is where the majority of the luxury real estate on the islands can be found.

-A place of natural wonder, the quietness of the Azores speaks volumes.
-The island has not been overrun with mass tourism.
+A place of natural wonder, the quietness of the Azores speaks volumes, and the islands have not been overrun with mass tourism.
 This is managed impeccably and retains, at its heart, a love of local produce, natural activities, and undiscovered landscapes.

 Take the natural hot thermal waters of the geysers, go for long walks across the hills, or settle down with a warm coffee from a viewpoint to soak in the wonders before you.
 Time seems to stand still on the islands.
 This is a good thing, as you are sure to come across grazing cattle blocking the road at some point, something that you will need to exercise your patience for.
 Beautiful sunsets signal another day passing and with sublime sea views across the island (when the unpredictable island weather is not playing games), you are constantly close to the bountiful beauty of nature.